 The Solicitors' Regulation Authority also maintains a website listing known scams involving UK law firms at http://www.sra.org.uk/alerts/.

 Below are examples of some recent incidents of fraud/scams involving Herbert Smith Freehills that have been reported to us.
 This list is not exhaustive.

-Any legitimate HSF invoice will always be sent from a standard Herbert Smith Freehills email address ([email protected]) and, subject to specific arrangements that you have organised with us, should always come from your client relationship partner, or the partner who completed the work for which you are being invoiced (or a member of their support staff).
+Any legitimate HSF email or document will always be sent from a standard Herbert Smith Freehills email address ([email protected]) and, subject to specific arrangements that you have organised with us, should always come from the partner or solicitor who completed the work for you.

-Please contact [email protected] if you receive an invoice containing any of these features.
+Please contact [email protected] if you receive an email containing any of these features.